ChainSafe/forest-iac/README.md

     ```bash
     pip install pre-commit
     ```

 - **Install the Pre-commit Hooks**: Run the following command in your project's directory to install the hooks:

     ```bash
     pre-commit install
     ```

+- **(optional) Run against all the files**: it's usually a good idea to run the hooks against all of the files when adding new hooks (usually pre-commit will only run on the changed files during git hooks)
+    ```bash
+    pre-commit run --all-files
+    ```

 That's it!
 From now on, every time you commit changes to your project, these hooks will automatically check your code.